About Us

 Red Trillium Gardens is the work of love of Lise Fracalossi (aka, me) of Lunenburg, MA.

-While I’ve always enjoyed the natural world in general, and plants in particular, during the pandemic, I became invested in the importance of native plants to the entire ecosystem.
-I began pursuing my Native Plant Studies certificate from Native Plant Trust in late 2022.
+While I’ve always enjoyed the natural world in general, and plants in particular, during the pandemic I came to understand the importance of native plants as the basis of the entire ecosystem.
+I began pursuing my Native Plant Studies certificate from Native Plant Trust in late 2022, and completed it in late 2025.

-When I lost my corporate job recently, I decided it was a good time to try something new.
-I’m using this as an opportunity to learn more about native plants, to teach about native plants, and to advocate for native plants.
+When I lost my corporate job in 2023, I decided it was a good time to try something new.
+The nursery is thus an opportunity to learn more about native plants, to teach folks about native plants, and to advocate for native plants.